freeverseio/laos-examples/README.md

 ## Set up the `.env` file

+Copy the example.env file from the root into the relevant folder:
+- For API-based scripts, copy it into the api folder.
+- For EVM-based scripts, copy it into the evm folder.

-Rename the `example.env` file to `.env`, and fill in the three fields:
+Rename the copied file to .env, and fill in the required fields.
 * The private key field must start with `0x...`, and the corresponding account must have tokens of the corresponding network.
 This field is required.
 * The `ipfs-uploader.js` example uses [Pinata](https://www.pinata.cloud/) to upload and store data in IPFS.
 Either use your Pinata API key or create a free Pinata account to get one.
 Paste the key and secret in the fields in the .env file.
 If you are minting using IPFS addresses from a different source, you need not fill in these fields.
+* The API examples use the LAOS API key.
+Please contact info@laosnetwork.io to obtain an API Key.

 ## Install